 Especially when a front tooth is the one being treated, factors involving the appearance of the procedure's final outcome will be a prime consideration.

-1) Challenges with teeth that receive root canal treatment.
+a) Challenges with teeth that receive root canal treatment.

 For the most part, improving the appearance of a tooth that has had root canal treatment is usually a fairly straightforward task.
 And in fact, even substantial improvements can be made if a dental crown is placed.

-But in some cases original factors, like exceptionally poor tooth alignment, may make creating the ideal esthetic outcome virtually impossible.
+But in some cases, original factors like exceptionally poor tooth alignment may make creating the ideal esthetic outcome virtually impossible.
 In comparison, tooth extraction and replacement with an implant may be able to make this type of alignment change quite readily.

-2) Challenges with dental implants.
+b) Challenges with dental implants.

 Another issue involves the region where the implant's crown meets the gum line.
 In some cases, it can be difficult for the dentist to make this junction look totally natural.

-c) Ask questions before your treatment begins.
+c) Ask your dentist questions before your treatment begins.

 - Performing root canal treatment and then placing a dental crown typically requires 4.5 hours of appointment time, broken up into six visits, over a time span of three months.